Harpr33t-Singh/Harpr33t-Singh.github.io/_pages/cv.md

 My research aims to study the performance of surface-modified MXene-based electrodes as electrochemical actuators.
 The motivation behind this project is to use in-situ techniques to understand the relationship between surface modification and intercalation/deintercalation processes for the micro-structuring of electrodes for improved performance.

+---

+## Master's in Nanoscience and Nanotechnology
+*Department of Nanoscience & Nanotechnology*
+*Panjab University, Chandigarh, India*

+<span style="color: #33ACFF; font-size: 14px;">July 2016 - June 2018 (Full time)</span>

+The focus of my study was to learn the methods and techniques required for research on nanomaterials, their synthesis, characterization, and applications.
+During my studies, I acquired theoretical and practical experience with spectroscopy and electrochemical techniques and studied porous Mose<sub>2</sub>/Wse<sub>2</sub> heterostructures for hydrogen evolution reaction.

+---